hackclub/summer/README.md

 Have more questions?
 Contact us [here](https://airtable.com/shrZYs8mqaCqKJ6Hl).
 We can't wait to hear from you!

-You can also message @sampoder on the Hack Club Slack
+You can also message @sampoder on the Hack Club Slack.